 When should I submit my transfer application?

 BU Law only accepts transfer students for the fall semester.
 Transfer applications are available on the LSAC website beginning February 1, and can be submitted through August 1.
 You must complete your file with all supporting documentation by August 1.

 However, we encourage transfer applicants to complete their applications as soon as possible.
-In order to participate in our on-campus interview program you must complete your application, be admitted, and pay your seat deposit by June 26.
-To participate in our writing competition for our journals you must complete your application, be admitted, and pay your seat deposit by July 5.
-More information about both programs can be found in answers below.
+In order to participate in our on-campus interview program you must complete your application, be admitted, and pay your seat deposit by June 22.
+To participate in our writing competition for our journals you must complete your application, be admitted, and pay your seat deposit by the end of July (exact date TBD).
+More information about both programs can be found in the answers below.

 What is the Transfer Early Action Program?

 Each year a small number of transfer applicants may be accepted through the Transfer Early Action program.
 If you wish to be considered through this program you should submit your materials as soon as possible and indicate that you wish to be reviewed through this program on your application.
 These decisions will be based on only the first semester of 1L grades.
 You will be asked on your application whether or not you wish to be reviewed with only one semester of grades.
 In order for your application to be reviewed, BU must also be in receipt of a letter of recommendation from one of your law school professors and a letter of good standing from your law school.

 If you are admitted via the Transfer Early Action program you will be expected to confirm your intent to enroll with a $1,000 deposit within two weeks of your admission.
 It is expected that students admitted based on only one semester of grades will perform at a level consistent with their first semester during their second semester.